railsuser2014/openobject-doc-book-en/multi/Logistic/config/config_product.rst

 Definition
 ^^^^^^^^^^

-Now that we have define the different actors, we can define our product that will be stored in Belgium and proposed to sell in
+Now that we have defined the different actors, we can define our product that will be stored in Belgium and proposed to sell in
 France.
-Go to :menuselection:`Sales --> Products --> Products` and create a new one with the following specifications:
+Go to :menuselection:`Sales --> Products --> Products` and create a new product with the following specifications:

 .. figure:: images/product.png
    :scale: 75
    :align: center

-   *Product definition*
+   *Defining Products*

-In the tab ``Suppliers``, you can select your supplier defined above.
+In the ``Suppliers`` tab, you can select the supplier defined above.
 In the tab ``Logistical Flows``, we will define the different flows in order to share the different objects between the companies.
-In order to order the product in Belgium from a sale order made in France, we will define a `Pull flow`.
+To order the product in Belgium from a sales order made in France, we will define a `Pull flow`.

 Flows
 ^^^^^

-In our process, we have to create a pull flow because the process begins by a need of OpenERP France.
+In our process, we have to create a pull flow, because the process begins with a need from OpenERP France.
 OpenERP France needs some products ordered by the customers.

 The flow will go through our two child companies.
-The starting point is in OpenERP Belgium that will supply OpenERP France to supply the goods to the customer.
+The starting point is OpenERP Belgium that will supply OpenERP France that will supply the goods to the customer.

 We can draw the process like this: Customer <-- [OpenERP France] <-- [OpenERP Belgium] <-- Supplier